josephcooney/skeleton-codegen/readme.md

 - modifying the generated code.
 As mentioned above you can edit the generated code and opt out of re-generating it by removing the comment at the top of the file.
 - modifying the templates
 - modifying base classes or libraries that are used by generated code

+## Troubleshooting
+- Don't use generated types like foo_display from "custom"-written functions, the functions will be cascade-deleted when the generated types are dropped.
+-